PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Related Work

 Examples of non-adversarial DL-based generative models include variational auto-encoders (VAEs) \cite{kingma2013auto}, flow-based models \cite{dinh2014nice, dinh2016density}, GLANN \cite{hoshen2019non}, and diffusion-based models \cite{dhariwal2021diffusion, ho2022cascaded}.
 VAEs have an encoder/decoder structure that learns variational approximation to the density function.
 Then, they generate images from samples of the Gaussian distribution learnt through the variational approximation.
+An improved group of VAEs called Vector-Quantized VAEs (VQ-VAE) can generate outputs of higher quality.
+In VQ-VAEs, the encoder network outputs discrete codes and the prior is learnt instead of being static \cite{razavi2019generating, van2017neural}.
 Flow-based methods apply a series of invertible transformations on data to transform the Gaussian distribution into a complex distribution.
 Following the invertible transformations, one can generate images from the Gaussian distribution.
 GLANN \cite{hoshen2019non} employs GLO \cite{bojanowski2017optimizing} and IMLE \cite{li2018implicit} to map images to the feature and the noise spaces, respectively.
 The noise space is then used for sampling and image generation.
 Recently, diffusion-based models are developed for image generation.
 During the training process, they add noise to images in multiple iterations to ensure that the data follows the Gaussian distribution ultimately.
 For image generation, they draw samples from the Gaussian distribution and denoise the data in multiple gradual steps until clean images show up.

 Despite impressive results of DL-based generative models, they are mathematically not transparent due to their highly non-linear functionality.
 Furthermore, they are often susceptible to unexpected convergence problems \cite{hoshen2019non}, long training time, and dependency on large training dataset size.
 As we show in our experiments, \method{} addresses the aforementioned concerns while maintaining the quality of the images generated by DL-based techniques.